singularityhub/sregistry-cli/docs/getting-started/README.md

 use the client, whether from within Python or command line:

  1. The environment is parsed for `SREGISTRY_CLIENT`.
 If it's found, then you have specified a particular client to use and that choice is honored.
+ 2. We look for an activated client name in `SREGISTRY_CLIENT_SECRETS`.
- 2. If a specified client is not declared, then we step through looking for client-specific exports.
+ 3. If a specified client is not declared, then we step through looking for client-specific exports.
 Finding a path to a `SREGISTRY_CLIENT_SECRETS` for example means it is likely you want to interact with a Singularity Registry, so the client is loaded.
- 3. If no environment variables can be determined, the default client is optimized to work with Singularity Hub.
+ 4. If no environment variables can be determined, the default client is optimized to work with Singularity Hub.

 In all cases, after we create a client, given that we have not disabled it, a local database is generated or connected to: